Britney Spears Does Partner Yoga In Tiny Blue Bikini, Admits She Has ‘Self Esteem Problems’

 Body language is everything !
 The way you speak to yourself and and carry yourlself can effect your mood ….
 I have self esteem problems so I slouch … These poses help me everyday become stronger and it’s quite fun doing them … I feel so different everytime I do it, cause I’m not used to the feeling of my back being out !!!!

-Britney then took part in number of different “partner yoga poses” for fans, contorting her body on top of her trainer.
+Britney then took part in a number of different “partner yoga poses” for fans, contorting her body on top of her trainer.
 The first clip is set to the tune of Sting’s hit song “Fields of Gold” while the next two posts in the series show stills of the songstress striking slightly different poses all while showing off her gorgeous figure for the camera.

 The post has only been live on her account for a short time but it’s already earned Britney a ton of attention from her fans with over 84,000 likes and well over 2,000 comments.
 Some fans took to the post to let Spears know that her body looks amazing while countless others applauded her for being so vulnerable.
 A few others chimed in with their support, letting Britney know that they were thinking of her.